axeUUeng/HeatStressEvaluation/README.md

 ## Features

-- Data preprocessing of dairy and weather data
+- Data preprocessing of dairy and weather data.
-- Employment of several statistical methods
+- Employment of several statistical methods.
-- ...

 ## Repo structure
 ```